 The board is responsible for leading and controlling the group and has overall authority for the management and conduct of the group’s business, strategy and development.
 The board is also responsible for ensuring the maintenance of a sound system of internal controls and risk management (including financial, operational and compliance controls) and for reviewing the overall effectiveness of systems in place as well as for the approval of any changes to the capital, corporate and/or management structure of the group.

-The UK Corporate Governance Code recommends that at least half the board of directors of a UK listed company, excluding the chairman, should comprise non-executive directors determined by the Board to be independent in character and judgment and free from relationships or circumstances which may affect, or could appear to affect, this judgment.
+The UK Corporate Governance Code recommends that at least half the board of directors of a UK listed company, excluding the chair, should comprise non-executive directors determined by the board to be independent in character and judgment and free from relationships or circumstances which may affect, or could appear to affect, this judgment.

 The board has determined that all of the non-executive directors are “independent non-executive directors” within the meaning of the UK Corporate Governance Code and free from any business or other relationship that could materially interfere with the exercise of their independent judgment.

-The UK Corporate Governance Code recommends that a chairman should meet the independence criteria set out in the UK Corporate Governance Code on appointment.
-The board has concluded that Patrick Snowball is an independent chairman for UK Corporate Governance Code purposes.
+The UK Corporate Governance Code recommends that a chair should meet the independence criteria set out in the UK Corporate Governance Code on appointment.
+The board has concluded that Richard Cranfield is an independent chair for UK Corporate Governance Code purposes.

 The UK Corporate Governance Code also recommends that the board of directors of a company with a premium listing on the Official List should appoint one of the independent non-executive directors to be the senior independent director.
-The Company intends to appoint an additional independent non-executive director to the board and will address the appointment of a senior independent director during the course of 2018.
+The Company appointed Victoria Cochrane in September 2018 to meet this requirement.

 The board has established the following committees: an audit and risk committee, a remuneration committee and a nomination committee, each of which is described in further detail below.